 The above is especially troubling given that we’re in the midst of the holiday season.
 The holidays are already a rough time of year to be alone, but making things worse is the fact that gyms are also starting to shut down again.
 It’s already easy to fall off of your fitness regimen when gyms close, so what are you to do?

-Whether you’re looking for the right VR headset for a family member, or you’re interested in getting into VR fitness and you want to know all about the best stuff, this VR Fitness Insider 2020 Holiday Gift Guide will make your last-minute holiday shopping far smoother and easier.
-We’ve covered everything from VR headsets to games to accessories and more.
+Whether you’re looking for the right VR headset for a family member, or you’re interested in getting into VR fitness for yourself, this VR Fitness Insider 2020 Holiday Gift Guide will make your last-minute holiday shopping far smoother and easier.
 Let’s get started!

 Recommended VR Headsets & Hardware